NordExtreme - Extreme Travel, Pure Nepal

 Retrace your steps through familiar forests and villages, soaking in the last moments of the natural splendor.
 Stay overnight in Basantapur.

-Travel back to Kathmandu by the same route via jeep and domestic flight or road transport, concluding your unforgettable trekking adventure.
+Travel back to Kathmandu by the same route via jeep and domestic flight or road transport.
+Enjoy a farewell evening in the city and celebrate the completion of your unforgettable trekking adventure.

 Accommodation along the Mundum Trails Trek is basic but comfortable, primarily consisting of local teahouses and homestays.
 In more remote spots like Gurase, camping may be necessary.
 Meals are simple, nutritious, and typically home-cooked, featuring staples such as dal bhat (lentils and rice), locally grown vegetables, millet bread, and occasional meat dishes.
 The food reflects the region’s agricultural lifestyle and provides an authentic taste of eastern Nepalese culture.